This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Gently Agitating The Feeder

-- Hold the feeder firmly with both hands
+- Grip the feeder firmly with both hands

-- Rock it side to side like a pendulum for 10 seconds
+- Rock side to side with a smooth, pendulum-like motion

 Adjusting Liquid Levels